crudnik/crudnik.github.io/README.md

 # tribulations
-triasl, errors, and successes of my tribulations
+trials, errors, and successes of my tribulations